qwenix/NewBallGame/README.md

 # NewBallGame
-A simple game developed with WinForms
+A simple game in two interpretations: console and WinForms